-In an effort to increase transparency and efficiency of its contract delivery systems for capital improvement projects the City of San Diego adopted Ordinance 2012-73 ("Ordinance") and Council Policy 000-31 ("Policy").
+In an effort to increase transparency and efficiency of its contract delivery systems for capital improvement projects ("CIP") the City of San Diego adopted Ordinance 2012-73 ("Ordinance") and Council Policy 000-31 ("Policy").
 These reforms were intended to expedite the process for approval of contracts and increase accountability.
-The Ordinance and Council Policy also establishes the framework for making the information readily available to the stakeholders by using a combination of presentation, stakeholder meetings, and media including the City of San Diego's Website.
+The Ordinance and Policy also establish the framework for making the information readily available to the stakeholders by using a combination of presentation, stakeholder meetings, and media including the City of San Diego's Website.
 The major changes from these reforms are the increase in the City of San Diego Mayor's authority to award public works contracts and the reduction of the number of capital improvement projects that must go to the San Diego City Council for approval.
-Specifically, the new Ordinance and Policy requires the San Diego City Council approval of public works construction projects over \$30 million and consultant contracts over \$1 million.
-Under the new Ordinance and Policy, once a CIP is approved during the annual budget process and, the Mayor can approve and execute the contract for the project if it is under the Council approval threshold level.
+Specifically, the new Ordinance and Policy require the San Diego City Council to approve public works contracts over \$30 million and consultant contracts over \$1 million.
+Under the new Ordinance and Policy, once a CIP is approved during the annual budget process the Mayor can approve and execute most contracts for projects under the Council approval threshold level.
 This streamlined procedure will take months off of the former City of San Diego contract award process.